 Reduplication might be the most fun way to make a word, as seen in terms like jibber-jabber, hocus-pocus, and choo-choo.
 Joyce went to the reduplication well for this word, which refers to something flowing like rippling water.
 Thanks to the repetition, it’s as if the word itself is riprippling.

-This word has to do with sounds produced by the smacking of the lips, and I can imagine the ever-creative Joyce licking his own lips when using this word in a neologism-heavy passage from Ulysses: “Florry whispers to her.
+Poppysmic has to do with sounds produced by the smacking of the lips, and it’s easy to imagine the ever-creative Joyce licking his own lips when using this word in a neologism-heavy passage from Ulysses: “Florry whispers to her.
 Whispering lovewords murmur liplapping loudly, poppysmic plopslop.”
-Plopslop is another great word reminiscent of slipslop, which can mean a drippy, sappy form of malarkey.

 Meaning furry or hairy, pelurious is perfect for those times when writing hirsute just won’t do.
 Despite their tiny frames, papillons are quite pelurious.

-When Joyce wrote, “She smilesmirked supercilious” in Ulysses, he coined a perfect term for our smug age, when every facial expression, word, and emoji comes with an implied eye roll.
-This term is similar to another Joycism: smellsip.
+When Joyce wrote “She smilesmirked supercilious” in Ulysses, he coined a perfect term for the current smug age, when seemingly every facial expression, word, and emoji comes with an implied eye roll.
+This term is similar to another Joyce-ism: smellsip, which according to the OED means “to smell and sip almost simultaneously.”
 In Joyce’s age and now, the most reliable way to make a new word is by gluing two old words together.

 This obscure term is a variation of another rarity—mumchanceness—which had more to do with being mum than taking a chance when it appeared in a 1910 novel by Anthony Hope: “Perhaps his very mum-chanceness was his saving.
 Glib protestations would have smacked too strongly of the principal to commend the agent.”
 Joyce added a single syllable and considerable charm when he used it in a 1920 letter: “I am much inconvenienced by their cursed mumchanciness.”
 In other words, “By the ravens of Odin, why don’t they speak up?”